 What is Material Requirements Planning?

-Material requirements planning (MRP) is a system designed to help companies plan and execute production processes, including defining necessary materials, estimating quantities for each product and material, outlining master production schedules, and managing delivery timelines after production.
+Material requirements planning (MRP) is a system designed to help companies plan and execute production processes, including defining necessary materials, estimating quantities for each product and material, outlining material master production schedules, and managing delivery timelines after production.

 This way, companies can meet evolving consumer demands, create reliable products, and improve productivity across teams without breaking the bank.